saasbook/AV102/transcripts/week2/what_is_version_control.md

-in a lower lower level directory and that can get very confusing because really what you never want to see is you never want to see ... dot git in a lower level directory and then also into a higher level directory ... high-low so on and so forth ...
+in a lower lower level directory and that can get very confusing because really what you never want to see is you never want to see ... dot git in a lower-level directory and then also into a higher-level directory ... high-low so on and so forth ...
 I guess maybe there might be some justification for doing it sometimes but that's ... that can often be - be a problem but so here we are in this git test directory ; I've done git init